Pecan Pie Fat Bombs

 These Pecan Pie Fat Bombs are a super filling nutritional powerhouse, with loads of healthy fats and protein, and no sugar needed!
-These fat bombs full of vanilla bean and buttery pecans, and they’re gluten-free, paleo, vegan, keto, and Whole30-approved.
+These energy bites are flavored with vanilla bean and buttery pecans, and they’re gluten-free, paleo, vegan, and keto.

-So if you don’t follow me on Instagram…you may not have seen the news, but I have a new family member!!!
-His name is Hank, and he is a tiny Border Collie mix puppy, weighing in at just under 7 pounds of total and utter CUTENESS.
+So if you don’t follow me on Instagram…you may not have seen the news: I have a new family member!!!
+His name is Hank, and he is a tiny Border Collie mix puppy.
+He weights in just under 7 pounds of total and utter CUTENESS.

 I went into Helen Woodward Animal Shelter, the same shelter I got Bear from almost 13 years ago, on Saturday…”just to look.”
 After having little Hank in my arms for a few minutes, I couldn’t give the little guy up.
-He’s supposed to grow up to be between 25 to 40 pounds, but I don’t know exactly what he’s mixed with because the shelter never met his parents, so it could be more.
+He’s supposed to grow up to be between 25 to 40 pounds!
+I don’t know exactly what he’s mixed with because the shelter never met his parents, so it could be more or less.

-Helen Woodward does their best to give a guess, but they told us Bear was supposed to be 30 to 40 pounds…and he ended up at 125 at his biggest!
-Hopefully, Hank stays a little more medium-sized :) Here’s a photo so you can see what a cute little nugget he is…
+Helen Woodward does their best to give a guess as to what size he’ll be.
+But my last dog, Bear, was supposed to be 30 to 40 pounds…and he ended up being around 125 lbs!
+Hopefully, Hank stays a little more medium-sized :).
+Here’s a photo so you can see what a cute little nugget he is…

 So far, he’s been difficult, but also SO sweet and such a good little boy.
 He’s incredibly playful and so smart and he’s already starting to get the basics of potty training.
 I can already tell he’s going to be a great little friend for the next many, many years!
 If you wanna see pictures of him and follow along for lots more of Hank, you can follow his Instagram @the.great.hank!